aerospike/aerospike-client-nodejs/doc/client.md

 ### connect()

-Establish the client connection to the cluster.
+Establishes the client connection to the cluster.

 Parameters: